Special Needs Services

 All students that complete 15 credit hours are assigned to a faculty advisor.
 Your advisor is your primary contact for determining your academic plan and course selection.
 After meeting with an advisor, students with special needs may also wish to meet with special needs staff members to discuss course schedules that take into account the impact of the individual's special needs on learning, study time, accommodations and mobility issues.

-All buildings and classrooms are physically accessible.
+CCQ endeavors to make its buildings and classrooms physically accessible.
 Students who require accessible furniture in classrooms or special needs parking passes should also contact special needs and support services.